datagrok-ai/public/help/compute/diff-studio.md

 Use the advanced features to improve your model:

-Use `#comment` block to write a comment in any place of your
+Use `#comment` block to write a comment in any place of your model

 ```python
 #comment: